awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 ## Create the HTML files

-At this point, you have created all of the Java files required for the **DynamoDB Item Tracker** application.
+At this point, you have created all of the Java files required for the **MongoDB Item Tracker** application.
 Now you create the HTML files that are required for the application's graphical user interface (GUI).
 Under the resource folder, create a **templates** folder, and then create the following HTML files:

 + **login.html**
 + **index.html**